trychlos/pwix-roles/README.md

     Define the known roles.

-    Defaults to an empty array.
+    Defaults to an empty object.

 - `verbosity`